- The average cost of car insurance in Michigan is $2,266 a year or $189 per month, based on our data analysis.

 For some people, it is better to pay car insurance monthly because it gives them more flexibility in their budget.
 They can spread the cost over a longer period of time and don’t have to worry about a large lump sum payment.

-While paying your car insurance in full upfront at renewal can sometimes get you a discount, the best choice will depend on your situation.
+On the other hand, paying for car insurance in full at renewal time can often result in a discount.
+Ultimately, your best option will depend on your needs and circumstances.

 Coverage Level | Avg.
 Monthly Rates |